-The Institute of Medical Science houses three Professional Masters Programs:
+The Institute of Medical Science houses two Professional Masters Programs:

 Master of Science in Biomedical Communication (MScBMC)

 Master of Health Science in Translational Research (MHSc Translational Research)